amasotti/ktor-test-api/README.md

-# Ktor API - A sample Ktor API
+# Ktor API - A sample API

-Sample project, just to show how to use Ktor with a simple API.
+Sample project, just to show how to use Ktor to build a very simple API.
 The API has 1-2 GET endpoints which just print Hello World and or retrieve a User from a database (Postgres) and a POST endpoint which creates a new User in the database.